 After breakfast, climb Tantkyi Hill to visit Tantkyitaung Pagoda.Daily :

 Perhaps opt to ascend the winding covered staircases encircling Myanmar’s nats (spirits) at Mount Popa or stay local and further explore Bagan’s revered pagodas and temples.

 Later, visit a family-run lacquerware workshop and a nearby village.Daily :

-In Sagaing, explore Soon U Ponya Shin and Kaunghmudaw pagodas.
-Later, cruise to Mingun, home to the Mingun Pahtodawgyi, a monumental but incomplete brick pagoda that dates back to the late 18th century.
-Here, see the second largest ringing bell in the world, the Mingun Bell, as well as the Myatheindan Pagoda, modelled on the mythological Buddhist mountain, Mount Meru.Daily :
+Explore Soon U Ponya Shin and the Kaunghmudaw pagodas.
+Later, cruise to Mingun, home to the Mingun Pahtodawgyi.
+Here, you will see the second largest ringing bell in the world, the Mingun Bell, as well as the Myatheindan Pagoda.Daily :

-Disembark your ship for the final time after breakfast this morning and transfer to the airport for your onward flight.Daily :
+Disembark your ship for the final time this morning and be transferred to the airport for your onward flight.Daily :

 Explore the thousands of temples on the plains of Bagan at your own pace on a horse cart ride